-The comparison of catalyst performance was conducted to assess the effectiveness of sodium glyceroxide relative to NaOH in producing high-quality biodiesel in accordance with the quality requirements specified in SNI 7182:2024, EN 14214, and ASTM D6751 particularly with respect to total glycerol, water content, and methyl ester content.
+The comparison of catalyst performance was conducted to assess the effectiveness of sodium glyceroxide relative to NaOH in producing high-quality biodiesel in accordance with the quality requirements specified in SNI 7182:2024, EN 14214, and ASTM D6751, particularly with respect to total glycerol, water content, and methyl ester content.
 The transesterification reactions using both catalysts were performed under identical operating conditions.
-The resulting biodiesel was subsequently purified through a washing process carried out under the optimum conditions obtained from RSM analysis, namely a water to biodiesel ratio of 1:1.9 and a temperature of 59 °C. The results indicate that sodium glyceroxide produced biodiesel of superior quality compared to NaOH, as presented in Table 3.
+The resulting biodiesel was subsequently purified by washing under the optimal conditions determined by RSM, namely a water-to-biodiesel ratio of 1:1.9 and a temperature of 59 °C. The results indicate that sodium glyceroxide produced biodiesel of superior quality compared to NaOH, as presented in Table 3.